to set the stage for full abolition:

 1—Defund the Police and Reallocate Resources to Impacted Communities

+Pass the Breathe Act.
 Reject any proposed police department budget expansion, and implement the highest possible budget cuts every year until the budget is reduced to zero.
 Cut all police salaries until they are reduced to zero.
 Institute a freeze on all new hires.
 End all new investments in police training and facility renovations.
 Completely remove funding for public relations.
 Eliminate paid administrative leave.
 Eliminate for-profit policing, including all quotas, fines, pay-based arrests and civil asset forfeitures.
 End all police contracts with government and non-government agencies providing social services.
 Repeal the Law Enforcement Bill of Rights.
 Abolish all police unions, and immediately strip their power by making all police union negotiations public, demanding the AFL-CIO denounce police unions, and prohibiting political candidates from accepting police union donations.
-Reallocate all existing police department funds to communities of color, First Nations and socio-economically disadvantaged communities for schools, public health, social services and other needs, as determined by these communities.
+Reallocate all existing police department funds to communities of color, Tribal Nations and socio-economically disadvantaged communities for schools, public health, social services and other needs, as determined by these communities.

 2—Demilitarize the Police

 Disarm all law enforcement, including police officers and security guards, starting immediately with all military-grade weaponry and equipment.
 Enforce Abuse of Force laws.
 Make all body and dash cam footage public.
 End the federal 1033 Program that provides military weaponry to local police departments.
 Pass HR 1714, the Stop Militarizing Law Enforcement Act.
 Require all Byrne Grants be used for non-carceral alternatives to incarceration, instead of police department militarization.
 End all grants from the Department of Homeland Security, Joint Terrorism Task Force, FBI and federal Justice Department.
 End all Pentagon giveaway defense appropriations.
 End all militarized international police training exchange programs.
 Cancel all police and government contracts with private and public institutions that develop surveillance technologies.
 Establish national, state and local legal restrictions to prevent police departments from purchasing or using military weaponry.

 3—Eliminate Discriminatory Policing, Prosecution, and Sentencing